gadflysu/TCPL/README.md

 # TCPL
-The answers to all the exercises in "The C Programming Language", Second Edition, Brian W. Kernighan &amp; Dennis M. Ritchie
+Solutions to the Exercises in **The C Programming Language**, second edition, by Brian W. Kernighan &amp; Dennis M. Ritchie